!-- BEGIN GN Ad Tag for Sharing Travel Experiences 728x90 ros -->

 Nuremberg, The Old City

 Our next stop in our German tour is the beautiful old city of Nuremberg.
-Sighteeing tours here are quite common for two reasons: one is history.
+Sightseeing tours here are quite common for two reasons: one is history.
 The city was once backdrop for the headquarters of the Nazi party, so there is a significant amount of cultural reference to be absorbed.
 The second is the Nuremberg Christmas market, the biggest and most popular of all those in Germany.
 I was lucky enough to enjoy Nuremberg during the Christmas market and was blown away by the crowds, the buzz, and the excitement.
 Let’s explore some ideas for your own Nuremberg sightseeing adventure.

 The Old City